CFD stands for “Contract for Difference”

 Advantages of CFDs

 Trading CFDs carry a number of advantages.
-These are listed as follows:
+These are listed below:

 - Traders can trade CFDs online on a variety of instruments.
 So opening an account with a CFD broker allows the trader to get great variety on what to trade and how to trade.